This isn't really part of anything else I'm discussing, but it's the sort of thing I find interesting.

-Radio Corporation of America (RCA) began life is a patent pool between (primarily) AT&T, General Electric, Westinghouse; those companies ended up portioning out their interests among themselves: AT&T took anything involving "wire" communication.
+Radio Corporation of America (RCA) began life as a patent pool between (primarily) AT&T, General Electric, and Westinghouse; those companies ended up portioning out their interests among themselves: AT&T took anything involving "wire" communication.
 General Electric and Westinghouse took wireless industrial applications, and RCA ended up as a major manufacturer of radios, tubes, and broadcast equipment.

 The patent pool was such that if you wanted to sell decent radios, you needed a license from RCA.
 They had (among others), Howard Armstrong's regeneration, superregeneration and superheterodyne patents, and Ernst Alexanderson's tuned-radio-frequency patents.
 It was difficult to make a good radio that didn't infringe on RCA's properties.

 RCA did the obvious thing and exploited the hell out it.
-They only licensed companies large enough to ensure a hefty minimum royalty payment.
+They only licensed companies large enough to ensure a hefty royalty payment.
 Smaller companies had to merge to be large enough to make the minimum sales requirements, or buy a bankrupt company to acquire their license as part of their assets.
-Licensees tended to like this last item because the high-cost of entry cut down on competition; and RCA's lawyers were quick to find and hit bootlegging start-ups with cease-and-desist orders.
+Licensees tended to like this because the high-cost of entry cut down on competition; and RCA's lawyers were quick to find and hit bootlegging start-ups with cease-and-desist orders.

 Many of the licensees themselves particularly hated the infamous Clause 9, which required manfucturers to outfit their new sets with RCA tubes, or tubes from an RCA licensee (such as G.E. and Westinghouse), because they couldn't negotiate lower prices from other companies.